ur369eth/ur369.eth/README.md

 - On the block explorer the user can see all details as stated above and also how the benefaction fee they paid was automatically distributed into 4 addresses ((1)urgift / (2)ur-impact / (3)ur369 / (4)ur-community & devs benefit fund).

 - Once protected, the user can unportect and withdraw the native tokens at anytime and without restrictions.
 For this the user only has to click on 'Claim' button and proceed to burn the desired amount of urTokens and they automatically receive the native tokens into their wallet.

+### Benefaction-Fee Collection System

+**_Description:_** Two types of benefaction-fee are charged for the protect-service provided.
+The protcol always shows the fee upfront before collecting them:

+(i) A flat amount equivalent to $3.69 (collected in crypto and only once per address); this flat fee-amount is only charged if the user opts for the Quantum Resistant Sign Key.
+Upon collection the system automatically distributes the flat amount fee to 4 designated address with a social-good-purpose.

+(ii) A specific 0.369% of the amount the user wants to protect/allocate within the contract.
+This fee is collected by the system every time the user is protecting native tokens.

+As the system always shows the fee amount upfront to the user in the UI and as the user becomes aware of the benefaction-fee, then when the user proceeds to protect native tokens >> the benefaction-fee is deducted from the entered amount and the fee is distributed across 4 addresses within the system to fulfill a social-good-purpose.
+The remaining amount of native tokens is safeguarded within the contract and the equal amount of urTokens are minted-and-sent to the user's wallet address at 1:1 ratio in regards of the safeguarded native tokens.

+Clarifying example: If after fee the user has 369 ETH within the contract then for this user the system minted-and-sent 369 urETH to the user's account.

+In essence, the system charges the benefaction-fee when protecting tokens; but not for any other operations like 'Transfer' or 'Claim' (only the gas fee shall be paid to validators for those operations).

+**_Fee Collectors_**

+1. 30% of 0.369% is transferred to the urgift.eth address which will send awards to randomly selected participants every 369 hours
+2. 30% of 0.369% is transferred to the ur-impact.eth to fund public goods and other important causes for the ecosystem
+3. 30% of 0.369% is transferred to the ur369.eth address to self-sustain the social good protocol
+4. 10% of 0.369% is transferred to the ur369community-devs.eth address to support the ur369.eth Community & Developers Benefit Fund

+   **_Procedure_**

+- First the fee is shown to the user before protecting their native tokens.
+When the user proceeds to protect their native tokens >> the benefaction-fee is deducted and distributed to the respective addresses for social-good-purpose.

 ### Transferring urTokens